Aminu Dantata: Background

 Over the years, Dantata expanded the business holdings and his activities into various sectors of the Nigerian political and economic sphere.
 By the beginning of the 1960s, Dantata had a construction firm that received patronage from the newly independent government in Nigeria, his firm was given a contract to build part of the School of Aviation in Zaria.
-In 1961, he was among three other businessmen as part of the 23 member economic mission group, the first world-wide mission sent by an independent government in Nigeria.
+In 1961, he was among three other businessmen as part of the 23-member economic mission group, the first worldwide mission sent by an independent government in Nigeria.
 In 1964, he was among the pioneer board members of the Nigerian Industrial Development Bank.
-In 1968, Dantata was appointed kano State commissioner for Economic Development, Trade and Industry under the administration of Audu Bako, he was in the position until 1973.
+In 1968, Dantata was appointed Kano State commissioner for Economic Development, Trade and Industry under the administration of Audu Bako, he was in the position until 1973.

 During the indigenization period of the 1970s, the Dantata group bought shares and held significant holdings in Mentholatum, SCOA, Funtua Cotton Seed Crushing Co and Raleigh Industries.

+Dantata died on 28 June 2025, at the age of 94.

 Alhassan Dantata and Sons Group

 Dantata assumed executive leadership of Alhassan Dantata and Sons in 1960.
 Established by his father as commodity firm trading in groundnut, kolanut and a few other commodities, Dantata later invested in some foreign enterprises operating in Nigeria.
-Between 1960 and 1980, it operated the following divisions: Building and construction division whose contracts included Defense Academy in Kaduna, extension to Ahmadu Bello University in Zaria and a civil aviation training school in Zaria.
+Between 1960 and 1980, it operated the following divisions: Building and construction division whose contracts included Defence Academy in Kaduna, extension to Ahmadu Bello University in Zaria and a civil aviation training school in Zaria.
 A Merchandise division that was founded in the middle of the 1970s traded in building materials primarily in Northern Nigeria.
 Northern Amalgamated and Marketing Company Limited, this unit has two main parts, a fertilizer division generally supplying governments and a technical division trading in WARD generators and Barford construction equipment.
 The firm maintained a division that held a Mercedes Benz dealership and another that maintained a terminal at Warri Port.
 By the 1990s, the group had changed its identity to become Dantata Organization with additional investment in oil exploration through Express Petroleum.

-Political career

-In 1961, Dantata was elected as the representative of Kura district in the Northern House of Assembly.
-He was also an executive member of Kano Provincial Council.
-After the First Republic was truncated, Dantata was nominated to be an executive member of the newly formed Kano State in 1967 where he served as the state commissioner of Trade and Industry.

 Philanthropy

-Dantata has donated funds and buildings to various institutions around Kano.
+Dantata donated funds and buildings to various institutions around Kano.
 He donated the Alhassan Dantata Haemodyalysis Center to Aminu Kano Teaching Hospital.
 He was the first chancellor of Al-Qalam University, Katsina.